tenaghirmb/kube-cron-restart-controller/README.md

 # cron-restart

+A high-performance Kubernetes Operator built with **Kubebuilder** for scheduled workload lifecycle management.

-The Kubernetes Restart Operator is designed to periodically restart common Kubernetes resources using the `kubectl rollout restart` command.
-This operator supports Deployments, StatefulSets, DaemonSets, and other resources that can be restarted using this command.
+This operator supports Deployments, StatefulSets, DaemonSets, and other resources that can be restarted using the `kubectl rollout restart` command.

+## Overview

+cron-restart provides a declarative way to manage service recycling and scheduled maintenance windows in Kubernetes.
+Unlike simple CronJobs, it manages existing workloads directly via a custom **Reconciliation Loop** and a thread-safe **CronManager**.

 ## Features